List of Ben 10 (2016 TV series) episodes

 Ben 10 is an American animated television series based on the 2005 series of the same name.
-The series premiered in Europe, Asia-Pacific, Middle East, and Africa in October 2016 and April 10, 2017 in the United States, and concluded on April 11, 2021.
-178 episodes of the series aired over the course of four seasons, in addition to a film, Ben 10 Versus the Universe: The Movie, with the series finale serving as a multiversal crossover with all previous Ben 10 series.
+The series premiered in Europe, Asia-Pacific, the Middle East, and Africa in October 2016, and in the United States on April 10, 2017.
+It concluded on April 11, 2021.
+166 episodes of the series aired over the course of four seasons, in addition to a film, Ben 10 Versus the Universe: The Movie, with the series finale serving as a multiversal crossover with all previous Ben 10 series.